Wolderik/osm-knooppunten-netwerken/README.md

 This programs compares OSM walking route data to that of other data sets.

+It as extension of the tool by Friso Smit (https://github.com/fwsmit/osm-knooppunten/releases/latest)

+New:
+- analysis of the network (routes from node to node)
+- analysis of changes in routedatabank for two timestamps
+- reading of geojson file of OSM data
+- new categories: medium distance moved, added double, removed double

 # Goals

 The main goal for this tool is to help importing walking and cycling route data